LehrLab/.github/profile/README.md

-# LehrLab is the educational web-platform
+# Noobi is the educational web-platform

 ## Our team:
   - Oleksandr Shtonda — Frontend Developer | Team lead